 Introduction to growing and processing macadamias

-The fact that the macadamia nut had its origins in Australia is not widely known.
-Our “Australian Bush Nut” was first discovered by Allan Cunningham in 1828 but it wasn’t until the late 1880s that serious cultivation of these evergreen trees began.
+It is not widely know that the macadamia nut has its origins in Australia, however our ‘Australian Bush Nut’ was first discovered by Allan Cunningham in 1828.
+It wasn’t until the late 1880s that serious cultivation of these evergreen trees began.

 The early 1900s marked the beginning of an exciting new industry, when a group of American horticulturists transported some macadamia seeds to Hawaii and began growing and grafting selections of these nuts to develop today’s agricultural success story.